Mutation-acyclic quivers are totally proper: Introduction

 \subsection{Overview of the paper}

 Section~\ref{sec:quivs} establishes notation and reviews some material that does not involve COQs.
-Much of this section is devoted to restating the results of A.~Seven \cite{SevenAMatrices}, who constructed a distinguished symmetric matrix $A$ associated with an arbitrary mutation-acyclic quiver.
+Much of this section is devoted to restating the results of A.~Seven \cite{SevenAMatrices}.
 Section~\ref{sec:coqs} is a condensed summary of the necessary results and notation from \cite{COQ}.
-It contains new examples, and Proposition~\ref{prop:markov positive} gives an alternative description of the Markov invariant.
+It contains new examples, and Proposition~\ref{prop:markov positive} gives an alternative description of the Markov invariant for acyclic quivers.

 In Section~\ref{sec:tech} we establish a handful of technical lemmas.
 Lemmas~\ref{lem:mutates like B v1gen} and \ref{lem:mutates like B v2gen} make it easier to compute the unipotent companion of a COQ after a proper mutation.
-Theorem~\ref{thm:no vortex} generalizes \cite[Corollary~10.12]{COQ} using the results of A.~Seven \cite{SevenAMatrices}.
+Theorem~\ref{thm:no vortex} generalizes \cite[Corollary~13.3]{COQ} using the results of A.~Seven \cite{SevenAMatrices}.
 Section~\ref{sec:thm} contains the proof of Theorem~\ref{thm:acyclic totally proper}.
 We begin by defining $U=(A-B)/2$, where $A$ comes from Seven's construction and $B$ is the usual exchange matrix.
 The fact that the integral congruence class of $U$ is a mutation invariant follows quickly from Proposition~\ref{prop:A matrix mutation acyclic}.
 The bulk of the effort is then spent showing that $U$ is indeed a unipotent companion.

 In Section~\ref{sec:cor}, we give some applications and corollaries of Theorem~\ref{thm:acyclic totally proper}.
-This includes a description of invariants for some small quivers, inequalities satisfied by the coefficients of the Alexander polynomial for mutation-acyclic quivers (Corollary~\ref{cor:acyclic positive}), and several examples of quivers that are shown to be not mutation-acyclic.
+This includes a description of invariants for some particular families of quivers, inequalities satisfied by the coefficients of the Alexander polynomial for mutation-acyclic quivers (Corollaries~\ref{cor:acyclic positive},~\ref{cor:markov finite}, and~\ref{cor:acyclic det inequality}), and several examples of quivers that are shown to be not mutation-acyclic.
+This section also contains Examples~\ref{eg:not unimodal} and~\ref{eg:bipartite acyclic}, which respectively show that not all Alexander polynomials of acyclic quivers are unimodal, but that many are.